HinesResearch/ncreifr/README.md

 # ncreifr
 ncreifr is an r package that allows user to query the National Council of Real Estate Investment Fiduciaries (NCREIF) query tool apis.
+This package is independently developed and not associated or endorsed by the NCREIF organization.
 The package requires a username and password with access to the NCREIF API.

 The tool is designed to make quering the NCREIF API simple.
 The NCREIF API requires 4 inputs to recieve data:
 1. The Select Statement